Neural Eigenfunctions Are Structured Representation Learners: Neural Eigenfunctions for Representation Learning

-Although we argued that eigenmaps come with nice properties as representations, they are not necessarily the optimal representation for a specific downstream task such as linear probe.
-Some intermediate features may preserve more discriminative information of the input (cf., the projector trick~\citep{chen2020simple,he2020momentum} widely-used in SSL literature).
-Nonetheless, learning eigenfunctions provides a unifying surrogate objective for representation learning.
+Learning eigenfunctions provides a unifying surrogate objective for unsupervised deep representation learning.
 Moreover, the representation given by $\psi$ is ordered and highly structured---different components are orthogonal in the function space and those associated with large eigenvalues preserve more critical information from the kernel.